Developing Your Core Competency in:

 To develop and gain a deeper understanding, consider signing up for courses, seminars, and programs offered through GradPathways and other on and off campus units.

-Graduate Certificate in Writing Theory and Practice Spring 2018 Certificate Introduction to Graduate School Writing for STEM Disciplines Spring 2018 4 - P/NP Writing on the Edge (WOE) Journal Editing Workshop TBD 2 - P/NP
+Introduction to Graduate School Writing for STEM Disciplines UWP 298-4, CRN 75678 Winter 2020 4 - P/NP Graduate Certificate in Writing Theory and Practice Writing on the Edge (WOE) Journal Editing Workshop Contact instructor 2 - P/NP

 One-on-One mentoring or specialized programming to meet your individual needs is available.
 Consider the following offered through GradPathways and other on and off campus units.